310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 People aren’t meant to put work above all else, y'know?

-Well, nowadays you get rewarded for working hard, so I guess everyone has been putting their all into it.
+Well, nowadays people can get rewarded for working hard, so I guess everyone has been putting their all into it.

 I mean, having your hard work recognized and accomplishing things can be nice, after all.

-But that’s why I think it’s risky for you to do this… It’s really easy to get obsessed with the idea of working hard for satisfaction if you continue to do it.
+But that’s why I think it’s risky, too… It’s really easy to get obsessed with the idea of working hard for satisfaction.

-Then you’ll get so addicted to it you won’t be able to notice when your body can’t take it anymore, and you may end up in tatters before you know it.
+Then you’ll get so addicted to it that you won’t be able to notice when your body can’t take it anymore, and you may end up in tatters before you know it.

-I don’t want you to turn out that way.
+I would never want you to turn out that way.

 ……Yep, I’m lecturing you like an elder.

 It *could* be nice for someone to live a short but fulfilling life, and it *could* satisfy them in the end… But everyone they leave behind wouldn’t be able to handle it.
 So take care of your health, and live as long as you can.

-It’s easy to forget this when we’re all living in this peaceful country, but… People do die, y'know?
+It’s easy to forget this when we’re all living in this peaceful country, but… People really *do* die, y'know?

 Don’t die on us… Okay?
 You’re very important to everyone, Anzu-chan.